scope-ink/docs/content/introduction.md

 ---

-## What is Scope?
+## What Does Scope Do?

-Scope is a way to visualize the contributions of software engineers which have traditionally been difficult to track.
-Using methods of measuring productivity such as line counting and verbal updates, is outdated and inaccurate.
-Scope aims to give you a complete insight into the work of your engineers, and your engineers the recognition they deserve.

-**What will complete insights and visualizations allow you to do?**
-- Understand how your engineers are utilizing their resources and what they are accomplishing.
-- Quickly locate and eradicate bad work habits and inefficiencies within your team.
-- Increase productivity and move products to market more quickly.
-- Make decisions based on clearly defined facts and statistics rather than opinion.

-In addition to understanding of the work of engineers, Scope is a tool to help your team reduce inefficiencies and time wasted explaining code.
-Scope increases productivity by helping teams of developers work as a cohesive unit.
+Scope is a tool to help you better understand the work of your software developers.
+Our algorithm produces valuable insights and visulizations to help you manage your team of engineers.
+Reduce inefficiencies and increase productivity by helping your team work as a cohesive unit.